stiemannkj1/servlet-filter-example/README.md

 </filter-mapping>
 ```

-This project is provided for example purposes only and should not be used in production projects.
+This filter is provided for example purposes only and should not be used in production.

 ## Building/Testing the Project: